NeCTAR-RC/nectar-training/package07/sections/volumeStorage.markdown

 {% BgBox info %}
 You need to submit an allocation request in order to be able to use volumes.
 The trial account does not include quota for volumes.

 You can only use volume storage from instances running in the same *Availability Zone* which you have also chosen with your allocation.
 Therefore, you need to select the same  *Availability Zone* when launching your instance.
-If you haven’t done so when launching the instance, you’ll have to launch a new one, as described in [this earlier section](launching.html), and select your allocation zone in the *Availability zone* tab.
+If you haven't done so when launching the instance, you’ll have to launch a new one, as described in [this earlier section](launching.html), and select your allocation zone in the *Availability zone* tab.
 {% endBgBox %}